StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 /// admonition | Advantages of `$(...)`
     type: tip

-- **Improved Readability**: The `$(...)` format is visually clearer, making scripts easier to read and understand, particularly when commands get complex.
+- **Improved Readability**: The `$(...)` format is visually clearer, making scripts easier to read and understand, especially as commands become more complex.
-- **Easier Nesting**: Facilitates nesting multiple commands without the syntactic awkwardness associated with backticks.
+- **Easier Nesting**: Facilitates the nesting of multiple commands without the syntactic awkwardness associated with backticks.
-- **Enhanced Safety**: The `$(...)` syntax is more robust and less prone to errors, especially when dealing with complex command substitutions.
+- **Enhanced Safety**: The `$(...)` syntax is more robust and less prone to errors, particularly in complex command substitutions.

 ///